The accredited wind and energy yield assessment studies of anemos GmbH provide a reliable basis at all times during your wind farm planning.

 The site quality index has to be proved by an accredited expert according to the guidelines of the FGW (Association for Wind Energy and other Renewable Energies).
 The anemos GmbH is one of the first companies accredited for the determination of the site quality index.

 The anemos GmbH has actively participated in the discussion and the formulation of the corresponding guidelines.
-We determine the site quality index before commissioning on the basis of a site assessment study and carry out the corresponding analysis of the SCADA data for verification after 5, 10 and 15 operating years.
-We recommend to perform a verification already after 1-2 operating years.
+The determination of site quality index for commissioning is based on a site assessment study.
+We also carry out the determination of site quality after commissioning after 5, 10 and 15 operating years.

 The 10-minutes time series of the anemos Wind Atlas are essential for our high quality analyses.